hfmrow/search-engine/README.md

 Take a look [here, H.F.M repositories](https://github.com/hfmrow/) for other useful linux softwares.

-- If you just want to use it, simply download the *.deb* version under the "release" tab.
+- If you just want to use it, simply download the *.deb* version under the [Releases](https://github.com/hfmrow/search-engine/releases) tab.

 - If you want to play inside code, see below "How to compile" section.